Siliguri: Etymology

 According to Sailen Debnath, "Siliguri" means a stack of pebbles or stones.
 Until the 19th century this region was called as "Shilchaguri" when there was dense Dolka forest covering the region.

+Sir William Wilson Hunter in his work A Statistical Account of Bengal, mentioned the name of this place as "Sannyasikata".

 Modern history

 Siliguri was a small agricultural village in the Kingdom of Sikkim.
 It was captured by the Kingdom of Nepal in 1788, after which Kirati and Lepchas came to settle in this region.

 At that time a river port on Mahananda, South of Siliguri in Phansidewa had an important role in having trade bond with Malda, Bengal and Bihar.
 This riverine trade line was thus used by the Bhutanese and Sikkimese to bring goods into their mainland.

 Siliguri started as a small area in the northern part of city, on the front of Mahananda River, which is now Dagapur.
 The Treaty of Sugauli in 1816, signed between Britain-Nepal, changed the prospects of Siliguri, and it became a point of transit for the Darjeeling hills and Nepal mainland.
 From 1816 onwards, Siliguri started growing rapidly as a small city due to its strategic location in trade routes.
 In 1865, the British captured Darjeeling and the entire Dooars region to build tea plantations and export the produce to England.
 To scale up exportation they introduced the Siliguri Town railway station which stands to this day, and introduced the Toy train from the station to Darjeeling in 1880.
 This helped Siliguri gain sub-divisional town status in 1907.